evrythng/dashboard-components-starter/README.md

 These components are meant to live and be developed within the Dashboard itself.
 Hence, they use same base component as most of Dashboard widgets as well as share services, styles and libraries with the main application as shown in the examples.

-To read more about using base widget component, refer to [Using base widget component](#using-the-base-widget-component) section.
+To read more about using the base widget component, refer to [Using the base widget component](#using-the-base-widget-component) section.

 ## Dependencies